revec/VectorBench/README.md

 CC1, CXX1, FC1 to transfer the compilers you set by environment variables CC, CXX, FC to the config script.
 You are free to modify these config files keeping this fact in mind.
-If you use your own config files, the values set by the environment variables CC, CXX and FC will be ignored and you will need to manually edit the file.
+If you use your own config files, the values set by the environment variables CC, CXX and FC will be ignored and you will need to manually edit the file to point to the compilers you wish to test.